Zaki978/Project-Portfolio/README.md

 # Project Portfolio

 ### About Me
 Welcome!
 I'm Zaki, a recent Georgetown University graduate passionate about leveraging data for insights, problem-solving and driving informed decisions.
-I’m seeking a full-time role as a data analyst in New York City.
+I’m seeking a full-time role as a data analyst or data-related role in New York City.
 This portfolio showcases my experience and skills in data analysis, visualization, and programming.

 #### Technical Skills: Excel, SQL, Tableau, Python (Pandas and Matplotlib libraries) and APIs